 Your lease should contain information about the length of tenancy, deposits and fees, maintenance, pet refusal or acceptance and any other restrictions.
 According to CMHC, most provinces allow landlords to ask tenants for a security deposit.
 However, in Ontario and New Brunswick, landlords may only ask for a rental deposit and cannot use this deposit to cover property damages.
 In Quebec, landlords cannot ask for any form of collateral.

 How should your landlord communicate changes with you?

-If a landlord wants to make significant changes during your time as a tenant, such as an increase in rent or a termination of a service, then the landlord must communicate the proposed change through a written notice.
-Surprisingly an email or text does not constitute as “written notice.”
+If a landlord wants to make significant changes during your time as a tenant, such as an increase in rent or termination of service, then the landlord must communicate the proposed change through a written notice.
+Surprisingly an email or text does not constitute “written notice.”
 As McIntyre explains, “emails have their place, but cannot be used to send legal notices.”

 Even with written notice, any change proposed by the landlord must comply with provincial laws.
 For instance, if a landlord plans to increase your rent, they cannot exceed the annual maximum rental rate increase that’s stipulated by each province.
 Also, any change communicated by a written notice must give the tenant 90 days warning.
 During this time, the tenant may choose to accept the change (no moving and continue being a tenant), fight and stay (take the issue up with the Landlord and Tenant Board) or break the lease (without penalty) and move.

 As a renter, it’s integral that you learn how to protect yourself as a tenant and understand your contractual obligations.
 For more details or information review the CMHC fact sheets for each province or territory.